Categories of Supplemental Staff

 An employee fellow is classified as working under the direction of a P.I.
 (Principle Investigator) on Harvard specific research or other projects, or otherwise providing a “benefit” to the school/university.
 Employee Fellows may work full-time up to 35 hours per week, and are paid on a monthly basis.
 Fellows are eligible for benefits, but the specific eligibility is based upon the new hire’s education and experience qualifications, which are reviewed and determined by Human Resources.

 The “Paid Intern” hiring classification is used sparingly, typically only to hire Northeastern Co-op students.
 If you are hiring an intern (either unpaid, or paid by another organization) please follow the Unpaid Intern hiring guidelines found on the HLS HR website.
 Please reach out to your HR Business Partner with additional questions.

 The Hiring Process

-There are two pathways for hiring temporary and less than half-time employees depending on if you have identified who you want to hire.
+There are two pathways for hiring supplemental staff depending on if you have identified who you want to hire.

 When you need assistance in finding a candidate for filling your position, hiring managers can utilized Harvard’s Contingent Workforce process to search, recruit, and fill positions.